stongems/OOP-Profile-Generator/README.md

 To use this application, fork entire repository.
 Install dependencies inquirer (command npm i inquirer) and jest(command npm i jest-D).
 Note: This application requires the installation of both node.js and npm.

-## Contributing
-To contribute to this repo, please contact me on GITHUB or by email (Link below).

 ## Demo Video

 <img src="./img/OOP Team Generator.gif"/>